Space Mission Analysis and Design (SMAD): Orbit Design with ModelCenter (Part 1 of 3)

 Selecting the output variable

 Evaluate the quality of your orbits using the total complete access duration variable, which is the time when the satellite's on-board camera can image the volcanoes.
+The same data providers that are available in the Report & Graph Manager in the STK application are available in the Data Provider Variables tree.

-2. Select the Show all Data Providers checkbox in the Data Providers Variables panel.
-This will display all possible data providers.
+2. Select the Show all Data Providers check box in the Data Providers Variables panel.

-Performing a semimajor axis Parametric Study
+Performing a semi-major axis Parametric Study

-3. Set the following Design Variable parameters:
+4. Set the following Design Variable values:

 starting value 6628